Vaithamanidhi Perumal Temple: Avani Festival

 The annual 10 day festival of the temple takes place on the Tamil month of Avani (August–September).
 During all the 10 days, the deity is taken in different vehicles every day round the temple in the evenings.
 During the fifth day, an image of Madhurakavi Alvar is also taken in a palanquin (Anna Vahanam) around the village.
 During the 9th day, an image of Nammalvar from Alwarthirunagari sthaken on a procession to te village and the palanquins of Perumal, Madurakavi Alvar, and Nammalvar are taken round the temple.
-During the 10th day, athe nnual chariot festival is celebrated, in which deity is taken round the temple in the temple car.
+During the 10th day, the annual chariot festival is celebrated, in which deity is taken round the temple in the temple car.

 Vaikuntha Ekadashi

 Pagal Pathu (10 day time) and Ra Pathu (10 night time) festival is celebrated in the month of Margali (December–January) for twenty days.
 The first ten days are referred as Pagal-Pathu (10-day time festival) and the second half as Ra Pathu (10 day night-time festival).
 The first day of Ra pathu is Vaikuntha Ekadashi, considered as an auspicious day to worship Vishnu.